subhojit777/imag/doc/src/03010-conventions.md

 ### Library naming

-Libraries which provide functionality for entries or the store (most likely entries or both) should be named "libimagentrything" whereas "thing" stands for what the library provides.
+Libraries which provide functionality for entries or the store but no domain-functionality should be named "libimagentrything" whereas "thing" stands for what the library provides.

-All other libraries should be prefixed with "libimag" at least.
-Most likely, one will not write such a library but rather a "libimagentrything" library.
+All domain libraries should be prefixed with "libimag".

 ### Library scope

 A library should never introduce utility functionality which could be useful for other libraries as well.
-If there is no such functionality available, the "libimagutil" or "libimagentryutil" might be a place where such a function would be put.
+If there is no such functionality available, the "libimagutil" or "libimagentryutil" might be a place where such a function would go to.

 If a library has to introduce free functions in its public interface, one should think hard whether this is really necessary.

 ### Library error types/kinds